-Do not confuse R. with R. In column chromatography, a low $R{+}$ means the substance has travelled through the column fast and has a low affinity for the stationary phase.
-In paper or thin-layer chromatography, a low $R{f}$ means the substance has travelled up the stationary phase slowly and has a high affinity for the stationary phase.
+retention time (R) the time that each component is retained by the column with R. In column chromatography, the substance has travelled through the column fast and has a high affinity to the mobile phase.
+In paper or thin-layer the substance has chromatography, a low R, means travelled up the slowly and has a stationary phase.